merci-libre/python-sat/documentation/readme.md

 ## Why was this Written
 Prior to my tenure at Loyola, I have had a load of experience in my homelab setting up servers, securing them, and configuring them.
-One issue I had constantly occuring into was the failure of certain services, of which I had to diagnose the issues through numerous command line inputs.
+One issue I had constantly kept running into was the failure of certain services, of which I had to diagnose the issues through numerous command line inputs.
 I would have to ensure that the server was able to be reached with ICMP echoes, and use tools such as `nmap` to see what ports were communicating.
 Previously, this had resulted